How to Resurface Exposed Aggregate Pool Decks

 Over time, an improperly maintained exposed aggregate pool deck will start to pose comfort and safety concerns for families.
 If cracks in the surface go unfilled or are repaired shabbily, or if rocks or chunks of concrete are broken and become sharp, it can become an uncomfortable surface to walk on.
 The concrete around the rocks also deteriorates over time, leading many to complain that their exposed aggregate pool deck is too rough to walk on.
 Depending on the type of aggregate used, others report the opposite problem, where the concrete and rocks become worn down, resulting in a slippery surface.

 Many homeowners today who have exposed aggregate concrete pool decks that were installed in the 1980s are noticing this kind of considerable wear and tear to the surface around their pools, bringing up the question of how best to resurface or repair the exposed aggregate.
-Sometimes a complete renovation will be required, while other times a simple application of a non-slip concrete paint can help stretch the lifespan of the deck many times over.
+Sometimes a complete renovation will be required, while other times a simple application of a non-slip concrete paint or resurfacing exposed aggregate can help stretch the lifespan of the deck many times over.

 Types of Exposed Aggregate Pool Deck Repair